raystack/frontier/docs/docs/tenants/org.md

 ### Create an Organization

-Any (human) user can create an Organization in Shield.
-The user must exist in Shield before procceding to create an Organization.
+Any (human) user can create an Organization in Frontier.
+The user must exist in Frontier before procceding to create an Organization.
 This user will be assigned the role of **Organization Admin** once the action is completed successful and will contain all the necessary permissions to manage the org.

 **Required Authorization:** User request just needs to be authenticated and no particular roles/permission are required to proceed.

-You can create organizations using either the Admin Portal, Shield Command Line Interface or via the HTTP APIs.
+You can create organizations using either the Admin Portal, Frontier Command Line Interface or via the HTTP APIs.

-1. Using `shield organization create` CLI command
+1. Using `frontier organization create` CLI command
 2. Calling to `POST /v1beta1/organizations` API

 <Tabs groupId="api">